NotHGM/UniPlateTracker/README.md

 **UniPlateTracker** is a secure, private, and self-hosted dashboard for tracking license plates captured by your UniFi Protect camera system.
 It gives you a clean web interface to view, search, and analyze vehicle activity on your property.

 Events are received in real-time from your UniFi NVR via webhooks.
-The application can enrich license plates with official data (for UK users via the DVLA) and can automatically capture a 10-second video clip of each detection.
-All data, including thumbnails and video paths, is stored in your private PostgreSQL database.
+The application can enrich license plates with official data (for UK users via the DVLA) and can automatically capture a short, time-accurate video clip of each detection.
+All data, including thumbnails and video files, is stored on your private server and managed by your own PostgreSQL database.

 ## ✨ Key Features

--   **Real-Time Event Processing:** Instantly receives and processes license plate detections from UniFi Protect.
+-   **Real-Time Event Processing:** Instantly receives and processes license plate detections via UniFi Protect webhooks.
--   **Optional Video Capture:** Automatically records a 10-second video clip (pre- and post-event) for each detection using the camera's RTSP stream.
+-   **On-Demand Video Capture:** Automatically records a short video clip (with pre- and post-event buffering) for each detection using the camera's RTSP stream.
 -   **Optional DVLA Integration:** For UK users, automatically fetches vehicle details like make, color, tax, and MOT status.
 -   **International Mode:** Can be configured to work in any region by disabling UK-specific features.
--   **Private Data Storage:** Thumbnails and video file paths are stored directly in your database.
+-   **Secure Admin Dashboard:** A protected admin area with charts, usage statistics, and user management.
--   **Modern Web Dashboard:** A fast and responsive interface with dynamic filters, search, and automatic live updates.
+-   **Hierarchical Admin Accounts:** The initial admin can securely add or revoke access for other administrators.
--   **Admin Analytics:** A separate, protected admin dashboard with charts and statistics to visualize trends.
+-   **Full Audit Trail:** All administrative actions (adding/revoking users) are logged for the initial admin to review.
--   **Secure Authentication:** A complete admin login and sign-up system, with access controlled by an approved email list.
+-   **Modern Web Interface:** A fast and responsive dashboard with dynamic filters, search, and automatic live updates.
 -   **Light & Dark Mode:** Adapts to your system preferences for comfortable viewing.

 ## 🛠️ Tech Stack